clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 of software that runs in a real unforgiving world.
 Naturally, under certain conditions, it can't deliver its paper-thin pauses.
 Because a concurrent GC runs simultaneously with the rest of the program, it means the program can continue to allocate objects while the GC is running.
-But if it creates the garbage quicker than the GC can collect it, we are in trouble.
+But if it creates garbage quicker than the GC can collect it, we are in trouble.
 Shenandoah developers are very upfront about the failure modes that their GC has, and they describe them thoroughly in the documentation.

 The first thing Shenandoah tries to do when it can't keep up with allocations is called _pacing_.
 Shenandoah will inject small pauses into the _mutator threads_ (threads that allocate objects) to reduce the rate of garbage creation.
-This is similar to an STW pause but not quite — it only impacts individual threads but not the entire application.
+This is similar to an STW pause but not quite — it only impacts individual threads, not the entire application.
 Monitoring pacing is a bit tricky since it is not reported as a GC pause (formally, it isn't one).
 You'll have to resort to reading GC logs to find out that pacing happened.